Local Tax Sale Parcels Now Unavailable

 That’s no longer the case.
 All but one of the locally available properties offered for purchase to investors have been withdrawn or postponed until a later sale.

-Many current owners of these properties will consider this happy news.
-It gives them time to find, or make arrangements to find, the money to pay outstanding taxes owed to the county, school districts, or municipalities.
+Current owners of these properties will consider this happy news.
+It gives them time to find or make arrangements to find the money to pay outstanding taxes owed to the county, school districts, or municipalities.

 On the other hand, it limits what remains for those shopping for a home or land at cut-rate prices.
 The sale is scheduled to be held Aug.
 20 (Thursday) at 10 a.m. in Courtroom A of the county courthouse, 2 E. Airy St.

-When the list of tax sale parcels to be auctioned was first released it contained:
+When the list of properties to be auctioned was first released it contained:

-- Twenty-five properties in Pottstown.
+- Twenty-five parcels in Pottstown.
 Of those, six had their overdue taxes paid in full, three were sold at a county sheriff’s sale; and 16 were postponed to Oct.
 15 or later;

 - Two in Lower Pottsgrove.
 Of those, one was paid in full; the second is still on the sale list;